Real Estate Power of Attorney Forms

 How to Use a Real Estate POA

-Step 1 – Determine the Powers + Term
+Step 1 – Determine the Powers & Term

 Step 2 – Select the Agent

-Federal and state law provides little restriction on who can serve as an agent.
-Additionally, the agent is not required to be a person – entities (businesses) can be nominated as an attorney-in-fact as well.
-For property transactions, the principal should choose a realtor, attorney, or another person experienced in buying and selling real estate.
-Likewise, the principal should choose an experienced property manager or management company if they need to have tenants screened, leases signed, the property cleaned and maintained, and so on.
+For property transactions, the principal will generally choose a realtor, attorney, or another person experienced in buying and selling real estate.
+Likewise, the principal should choose an experienced property manager or management company if that is the purpose of the POA.

-Step 3 – Sign & Distribute
+Step 3 – Complete & Sign POA

-Real Estate POA Laws: By State
+Real Estate POA Laws – By State

 STATE STATUTE